Jack Straw retired as MP for Blackburn in 2015 having served 36 years – he was Blackburn’s longest serving Member of Parliament.

 Jack is married with one son and one daughter and two grandchildren.
 His recreations are walking, music and cooking puddings.
 He is Honorary Vice President of Blackburn Rovers, holds a season ticket and regularly attends weekend matches with his family.

 Jack was famous across the country for holding regular open-air meetings in Blackburn town centre – he was the only MP to do so.
 These meetings began in 1983 and were great example of direct democracy with any member of the public able to question their MP on any issue.
 Much of what Jack learnt during these meetings resulted in new Government policies.

 In October 2009 BBC Radio 4 came to record a feature on the open-air meetings, posing the the question of whether Jack Straw would “speak up for politics” in the wake of the expenses scandal.
-For a taste of what the open-air meetings are like, you can listen to that broadcast here on YouTube.
+For a taste of what the open-air meetings are like, you can listen to that broadcast below.